MarianaDwarka/marianadwarka.github.io/src/content/blog/approaching-ml.md

 <img src="https://www.deepnetts.com/blog/wp-content/uploads/2019/02/SupervisedLearning.png" width="480">

-The we have fit the model, the model can now be used to make predictions.
+Once we have fit the model, the model can now be used to make predictions.
 Note that the parameters of the model will not be updated during prediction.

 ## Step 6 - Pick a strategy, train a model & tune hyperparameters

+Choose the type of model(s) that suit your problem.
+It could be decision trees, random forests, support vector machines, neural networks, etc. Train your model and adjust hyperparameters (e.g., learning rate, regularization strength) to improve performance using the validation set.

 ### Systematically Exploring Modeling Strategies